Tiefseetauchner/TiefDownConverter/docs/cli_markdown/Chapter 2 - Usage.md

 This is especially useful with [custom processor converters](#custom-processor-converter).

+## Injections

+Injections are a simple way to manipulate a preprocessing step on a per template basis without having to mess with preprocessors.
+An injection contains files, which are inserted before the preprocessing step.
+As such, the rules of the preprocessor apply, including file name scoped rules.

+Injections are defined once in a project and then reused per template.
+The template also decides where in the document the injection is placed.
+There are three ways a file can be injected into the document:

+- Header injections get applied at the top of the document and are rendered as the first files in a conversion.
+- Body injections are inserted in the document in accordance with the default sorting rule, and are thus mixed in.
+- Footer injections are treated equivalently to header injections, but are instead placed at the end of the conversion list.

+For example, setting a different chapter 3 per template is made possible by making a file like `3 - injection_pdf.md` and `3 - injection_epub.md` and add the injections to the corresponding documents.

+A header could be used for a seperate index conversion, allowing you to define a different header for different output formats.
+Footers function similarly.

 ## Smart Cleaning

 Smart cleaning is a feature that is relatively simple.
 If you